Wind Power

 Wind power is a renewable energy form that converts wind into electricity.
 Wind turbines are used to capture the kinetic energy of the wind and convert it into mechanical energy, which is used to generate electricity.

-Also Read Hannah C Palmer Biography
+Also Read Virginia Madden Biography

 The cost of wind power has fallen significantly in recent years, making it a more competitive option for new power generation.
 In some areas, wind power is now the cheapest form of new electricity generation.